Freedom of Information

 What is the Freedom of Information Act (FOI)?

-The Freedom of Information (FOI) Act 2000 (the ‘Act’) gives you the right of access to “recorded” information “held” by public sector organisations, whether you are an individual or an organisation.
+The Freedom of Information (FOI) Act 2000 gives you the right of access to 'recorded' information held by public sector organisations, whether you are an individual or an organisation.

-As a requester for recorded information, under the FOI Act you are entitled:
+As a requester of recorded information, under the FOI Act you are entitled:

-- To be informed in writing whether we hold the information, as described within the request; and
+• To be informed in writing whether we hold the information, as described within the request

 We are not required to create new information in order to comply with a request for information.
 Under the Act we are obliged to consider information already in existence at the time a request is received.